laomatt/diamond_quizio/kailashthoughts.md

 landing page -
 login page
 OR
-landing page with index of categories, link to about the game / site, link to create new questions, view statistics on submitted questions
+link to create new questions (form page / form page to submit new questions for review ), view statistics on submitted questions

 show page for each category -
 specific visual content to the category link to start quiz

-form page to submit new questions for review